Teenage pregnancy: Helping your teen cope

 A pregnant teen has a variety of options to consider:

 - Give the baby up for adoption.
 Some pregnant teens give their babies up for adoption.
-If your daughter is considering adoption, help her explore the different types of adoption available.
-Also, discuss the emotional impact.
+If your teen is considering adoption, explore the different types available.
+Also, discuss the emotional impact on everyone involved.

 See more In-depth

-- Chacko MR. Pregnancy in adolescents. http://www.uptodate.com/home.
-Accessed Sept.
-5, 2014.
+- Chacko MR. Pregnancy in adolescents. https://www.uptodate.com/contents/search.
+Accessed Oct.
+17, 2017.

 - Frequently asked questions.
 Especially for teens FAQ103.
 Having a baby.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Having-a-Baby-Especially-for-Teens.
-Accessed Sept.
-5, 2014.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Having-a-Baby-Especially-for-Teens.
+Accessed Oct.
+17, 2017.

 - Committee to Reexamine IOM Pregnancy Weight Guidelines, Food and Nutrition Board, and Board on Children, Youth and Families.
 Weight gain during pregnancy: Reexamining the guidelines.
 Institute of Medicine and National Research Council. http://www.nap.edu.
-Accessed June 26, 2014.
+Accessed Oct.
+17, 2017.